browserengineering/book/book/animations.md

     return transitions
 ```

-Now, back inside `style`, we're going to want to create a new
+Back inside `style`, we're going to want to create a new
 animation object for each transitioning property.
 Let's allow
 animating just `opacity` for now; we can expand this to
 more properties by writing new animation types.